I’ve been playing the guitar since 2003 and the ukulele since 2011.

 Only if your guitalele has a truss rod in its neck.

-If your guitalele doesn’t have a truss rod, the increased tension of steel strings could snap your instrument’s neck.
+If your guitalele doesn’t have a truss rod, the increased tension of steel strings could snap or otherwise warp your instrument’s neck.

 What a truss rod is and why it’s so important